WestleyR/gpack/README.md

 This is a basic package manager that can manage non-system (users) packages and libraries.

 **WARNING:** The package installer code is being rewritten, some packages may not work right now.
+New update will be completly written in pure C.

 ## Example